Eastern New Mexico University: Miles Mineral Museum

 The Miles Mineral Museum features a comprehensive collection of geological specimens representative of the Pecos River valley area, as well as a sampling of specimens from other regions, including several meteorites.
 The bulk of the objects contained within the museum were once part of the private collection of amateur geologists and mineral enthusiasts, Fred and Gladys Miles.
 ENMU purchased the [approximately] 2,500 piece collection of geological, archaeological, and anthropological specimens from the couple in 1967.
 Many additional specimens have been added to the museum over the years since that time.
 The entire collection was originally displayed at a single ENMU facility named the Miles Museum, which opened in 1969.
 In 1984 the objects in the collection were divided up into two categories, and two separate museums were formed to display them; the Miles Mineral Museum and the Miles Anthropology Museum.
 The Miles Mineral Museum is now located in Roosevelt Hall, adjacent to the Dr. Antonio Gennaro Natural History museum, on the ENMU campus.

 Mr. Fred Miles and Mrs. Gladys Miles began collecting mineral and fossil specimens along the Pecos River after they moved to Roswell, New Mexico, in 1928.
 They were prolific collectors for 40 years, scouring the Pecos River valley for specimens.
 They particularly enjoyed finding native American artifacts and a specific type of quartz crystal formation referred to as Pecos Diamonds.
 For several decades they displayed the majority of their enormous collection at a Texaco service station in Roswell operated by Mr. Miles, who enjoyed showing it to inquisitive customers.

 Miles Anthropology Museum

 The Miles Anthropology Museum is home to various anthropological and archeological specimens collected by amateur anthropologists Fred and Gladys Miles, as well as to other collections from digs in the region.
 The private collection of Mr. and Mrs. Miles was also used as the foundation of the Miles Mineral Museum.
-Both museums are located in Roosevelt Hall in a space that was once the first dining hall on the campus.
+Both museums are located in Roosevelt Hall.

+Student life

 Athletics

 ENMU's athletic teams participate in the NCAA Division II Lone Star Conference.
 The men's and women's teams are nicknamed the Greyhounds.
 Prior to 2015, the women's teams were nicknamed the Zias.
-In early 2015, students, faculty and staff voted to discontinue the Zia nickname and the women's teams become Greyhounds alongside the men's teams.
+In early 2015, students, faculty, and staff voted to discontinue the Zia nickname and the women's teams become Greyhounds alongside the men's teams.
 ENMU vacated five seasons of wins in several sports starting from the 2008–09 season after the university self-reported over 100 eligibility violations.